exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 ### Graduation routing
 When you are within ee5 of the graduation, turn off autoprestige.
 It is faster to cruise than recover and push.
-Best bet is use the [Graduation calculator](https://replit.com/@LEBaldy2002/gradcalc).
+Best bet is to use the [Graduation calculator](https://replit.com/@LEBaldy2002/gradcalc).
 Please [contribute to the Phi\*Tau sheet](https://docs.google.com/forms/d/12ldZ22WXQrmsHVt_269-a55KTir-KvT65gmX2JXTYpQ/edit) before graduating.

 ### Student use routing